PostHog/posthog.com/contents/handbook/strategy/overview.md

 We are the first product tool that technical founders integrate into their product.
 We scale with them from their first user; to their first dollar; to 1000 person engineering orgs; IPO; and beyond.
 The best product people don't want to join a company that's not using PostHog.

+We become the customer's data platform for customer and product data.
+We enable other users throughout the org to use customer and product data initially by building tools for the data engineers.
+Overall, we replace the data warehouse and CDP.

 We go public with $100M ARR from the following:

 1) 1,000 companies building successful products with us, paying $25K each
 2) 500 companies building successful products with us, paying $50K each
 3) 50 companies building successful products with us, paying $1M each

-We did this by first focusing on fast-growing self-serve startups to nail (1) and (2).
+We did this by first focusing on high-growth self-serve startups to nail (1) and (2).
 This gave us the strong brand, product, and financial position to win (3).

 **How do we help others build successful products?**